Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

 The magnetic field inside the bubble is likely dominated by magneto-hydrodynamic (MHD) instabilities triggered by the non-uniform plasma motion.
 We assume that the turbulence is preferentially generated at a typical length scale, $L_{\rm coh}$, comparable to the size of the SC core, and hence that the magnetic field can be treated as isotropic on the bubble scale.
 Motivated by the modelling of diffusion properties inside the wind blown bubble around Cygnus OB2 \citep{Blasi-Morlino:2023, Menchiari+2024}, we assume magnetic turbulence inside SC wind bubbles to follow a Kraichnan scaling with diffusion coefficient

 with magnetic field strength $B$ and particle Larmor radius

 $e$ being the elementary charge.
 The coherence scale of the magnetic field in the shocked wind region is fixed to $L_\mathrm{coh} = 2\, \rm pc$ for all SCs because this is the peak value of the SC core in our sample.
 However, we emphasise that detailed knowledge about the diffusion properties inside SC wind bubbles is limited: a preferential direction of the magnetic field - orthogonal or parallel to the wind direction - will significantly change the propagation of accelerated particles.
 We will show below that in some cases the Bohm diffusion seems to be more consistent with some observed $\gamma$-ray spectra.
 In such a case the diffusion coefficient is $D_{\rm Bohm}= r_L(p,B)\, c/3$.
 In the scenario of Kraichnan diffusion, the parameters used in Eq.\eqref{eq:cutoff} are $a_1=5$, $a_2=0.449$, $a_3=12.52$, $a_4=0.643$, while for Bohm $a_1=8.94$, $a_2=1.296$, $a_3=5.310$, $a_4=1.132$ \citep{Menchiari+2024}.
+The assumption of Bohm diffusion may sound extreme, because it requires an equal power over all scales of the turbulence.
+However, at lower spatial scales such a flat spectrum can be explained by self-generated turbulence \citep{Morlino2021}, while at the highest scale there is the possibility that the turbulence is injected at several scales with a similar power such that the final convolution could resemble an effective Bohm scaling.
+Such hypotheses should be verified by means of numerical simulations.